 sudo systemctl reboot

-And you should be greeted with a nice KDE Plasma login screen and the desktop.
+And you should be greeted with a nice KDE Plasma login screen and a desktop.

-That’s wraps up the steps for KDE Plasma desktop installation in Arch Linux.
+That wraps up the steps for KDE Plasma desktop installation in Arch Linux.
 I hope you get all the steps correctly and can install them.
-If you face any error, comment below.
+If you face any errors, comment below.

 What’s next?
 You may want to check out other Arch Linux guides Or, browse the website for a more interesting read.